pendo-io/pendo-mobile-sdk/pnddocs/swiftui_beta.md

     var window: UIWindow?
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
         let key = "YOUR_KEY"
-        //please note the following API will only setup initial configuration, to start collect analytics use start session PendoManager.shared().setup(key)
+        //// the following API is required to initialize the SDK.
+To begin the collection of analytics and the usage of guides a call to the startSession method is required as well
+        PendoManager.shared().setup(key)
         return true
     }